 In April 2014 Betfred signed up to a s.23 Agreement with the Commission following a finding by an Employment Tribunal in one particular case in 2013, that the organisation had failed to take reasonable steps to prevent the sexual orientation harassment and subsequent victimisation of an employee.

 As a result of the Agreement Betfred have undertaken a full review of management practice in handling grievances and disciplinary proceedings; the retail Senior Management team have participated in Equality and Diversity training and attended a bullying and harassment webinar; specific diversity training has been rolled out throughout its organisation and it has conducted classroom or webinar training for all recruiters on recruitment practices, including the use of their new structured interview and shortlisting process.
 To further raise awareness of rights and responsibilities under the Equality Act 2010, and to help evaluate their progress, they have also introduced the ‘area team audit’.
 These audits are completed across all shops and are very extensive, covering retail standards, responsible gambling compliance, and security, in addition to Equality and Diversity.

 In their final report Betfred thanked the EHRC for the assistance given in helping them to raise the level of awareness and understanding of this important subject within the company.
 It maintains that the actions it has taken and measures put in place so far, under EHRC’s guidance, has helped create an environment where the principles of Equality and Diversity are promoted.
 It strongly believes that the further steps it will take in the future will enable the organisation to achieve and maintain consistency across its entire Retail Estate.

-Sportsdirect.com Retail Limited has entered into a formal agreement with the Commission.
-The retailer will improve its service for disabled customers.
-It will thoroughly assess its stores in Britain.
-All staff will be trained to better understand the needs of disabled shoppers.
-The agreement will be reviewed in June 2013.
+Sportsdirect.com Retail Limited entered into a formal agreement with the Commission.
+The retailer pledged to improve its services for disabled customers, thoroughly assessing its stores in Britain and to give all staff training to better understand the needs of disabled shoppers.